ashaduri/gsmartcontrol/README.md

 A PARTICULAR PURPOSE.
 See the GNU General Public Licenses for more details.

-This product includes icons from Oxygen Icons copyright [KDE](https://kde.org) and licenced under the [GNU LGPL version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html) or later.
+This product includes icons from Oxygen Icons copyright [KDE](https://kde.org) and licensed under the [GNU LGPL version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html) or later.